dominicm00/ham/docs/architecture/decisions/0010-use-standard-library-containers.md

 The standard library has some issues, such as a lack of helper functions, and poorly made modules like the regex module.

 ## Decision
 Ham will use standard library containers, instead of its own.
+Using the standard library supports Ham's simplicity goal.

 ## Consequences
 The interfaces for containers will no longer be the same as Haiku, but they should be familiar to anyone who has coded modern C++ elsewhere.